Marlon Jackson: Later work

 Marlon was successful within real estate in Southern California.
-In 1999, Marlon started running the Major Broadcasting Corporation (MBC) along with Florida attorney Willie E. Gary, baseball player Cecil Fielder, boxer Evander Holyfield, and Alvin James.
+In 1999, Marlon started running The Major Broadcasting Corporation (MBC) along with Florida attorney Willie E. Gary, baseball player Cecil Fielder, boxer Evander Holyfield, and Alvin James.
 MBC was a religious network based in Atlanta.
-In October 1, 2004, they rebranded as Black Family Channel.
+On October 1, 2004, they rebranded as Black Family Channel.
 In May 2007, the Black Family Channel was sold to the Gospel Music Channel, now known as Up TV.
-In 2008, Marlon and a board of new partners founded the Motherland Group, LLC bringing recognition to Badagry, Nigeria.
+In 2008, Marlon and a board of new partners founded the Motherland Group LLC; its purpose is to bring recognition to ancient Badagry, Nigeria for education and tourism, while preserving its history.

 Marlon now runs the Study Peace Foundation, founded in 2015, aimed to promote peace and unity in communities worldwide offering programs designed to engage children, adults and the elderly to live in peaceful environments.
-“As a community we all should know that promoting peace and unity would cause a chain reaction that children will observe.
-It all starts with what we make accessible to the children,” he said.
-The foundation went into a partnership with KaBOOM! (non-profit organization) to build playgrounds in New Orleans, Gary and Los Angeles.
+"As a community we all should know that promoting peace and unity would cause a chain reaction that children will observe.
+It all starts with what we make accessible to the children," he said.
+The foundation went into a partnership with KABOOM! to build playgrounds in New Orleans, Gary and Los Angeles.

+In September 2025 Marlon, along with his brother Jackie, performed at the Reform UK Party Conference at the NEC Birmingham.